Quicr/quicr-protocol-spec/moq-arch.md

 # Introduction

-Interactive realtime applications, such as web conferencing systems, require ultra low latency.
-Such applications create their own application-specific delivery network over which latency requirements can be met.
+Interactive realtime applications, such as web conferencing systems, require ultra low latency (< 150ms).
+Such applications create their own application specific delivery network over which latency requirements can be met.
 Realtime transport protocols such as RTP provide the basic elements needed for realtime communication, both contribution and distribution, while leaving aspects such as resiliency and congestion